thebashpotato/shran/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    -A, auth        Authorize shran access to a github via the api -B, build       Execute a compilation strategy
+    auth -A        Authorize shran access to a github via the api build -B       Execute a compilation strategy
-    -G, generate    Generate a build configuration for a specified proof of work blockchain help            Print this message or the help of the given subcommand(s)
+    fetch -F       List, download and manage bitcoin source code from github and on your local machine generate -G    Generate a build configuration for a specified proof of work blockchain help           Print this message or the help of the given subcommand(s)
 ```

 ### :scroll: Documentation ( Not complete )